Marketing On Snapchat - Everything You Need To Know

 Understandably, brands are still confused as to how to interact with the platform and their very selective users – The dilemma arises while trying to justify creative communication that’s inevitably going to disappear.

-1. Ideal Content Strategy on Snapchat
+Ideal Snapchat Marketing And Content Strategy

 To be extremely clear, the same marketing tact that applies to other social media platforms cannot be applied to Snapchat.
 For traditional brands having a hard time digesting social media in itself, temporary ads might sound strange.
 Content like behind-the-scenes footage and exclusive previews do wonders to build brand authenticity and also drive engagement.
-This is because Snapchat works on a different behaviour and psychology.
+This is because Snapchat works on different behaviour and psychology.

 Research suggests that Snapchat mimics day-to-day human behaviour closer than any other platform.
 It emulates daily behaviour.
 We might have multiple interactions with people on a daily basis, but none of these moments last.
 For example, when you head out for the day you may, by chance, run into your neighbour, you hastily wish each other and go your own way.
 That’s it!
 The moment ends there.
 Such daily interactions, while meaningful, don’t really qualify as permanent memories.
 Similarly, Snapchat works exactly like that.
-Unlike regular social media feed that is permanent, Snapchat replicates the way we lead our life.
+Unlike regular social media feed that is permanent, Snapchat replicates the way we lead our lives.
 And, that’s the reason people take to the platform!
-We highlighted the fact that over one-third of the platform’s audience can’t be found on Instagram and Facebook, this distinct user psychology is this is the reason for that.
+We highlighted the fact that over one-third of the platform’s audience can’t be found on Instagram and Facebook, this distinct user psychology is the reason for that.

 4 Benefits of a Brand Presence on Snapchat

-The numbers speak from themselves, data by Hootsuite shows that 76% of Snapchat users are also regular online shoppers.
+The numbers speak for themselves, data by Hootsuite shows that 76% of Snapchat users are also regular online shoppers.
 In the true sense of things, there are four major benefits of having a brand presence on Snapchat.

 1. Lack of Competition